We look forward to meeting you during your initial visit to our office.

 - Understand your insurance benefits and come prepared to pay your insurance co-pay and/or deductible

-- If you are being evaluated for dizziness, vertigo or loss of balance, please discontinue any of the following medications 5 days prior to your visit: Valium (diazepam), Antivert (meclizine), Dramamine, Phenergan (promethazine), Transderm Scop (scopolamine), Xanax (alprazolam), Ativan (lorazepam) and antihistamines such as Claritan or Zyrtec.
+- If you are being evaluated for dizziness, vertigo or loss of balance, please discontinue any of the following medications 5 days prior to your visit: Valium (diazepam), Antivert (meclizine), Dramamine, Phenergan (promethazine), Transderm Scop (scopolamine), Xanax (alprazolam), Ativan (lorazepam) and antihistamines such as Claritin or Zyrtec.

 - Reading materials or a laptop computer.
 Your visit might take up a considerable part of the day.
 Please leave plenty of flexibility in your schedule for additional testing or consultation that may be required.